 - Stonehill College Health and Wellness Education provides valuable resources and programming on healthy lifestyles while in college.

 - BASICS and ECheckup To Go is available through Health and Wellness Education for students to assess alcohol and other drug use.
 You may also want to check out Alcohol Help, a site geared towards reducing the harm caused by alcohol.
 Need a meeting?
-Check out virtual and in person options through AA, Al-Anon, and NA.
+Check out virtual and in person options through AA, AA online, Al-Anon, and NA.